Board of Directors

-Ed Mazoue & Michael McNeil - New Store
+Edwin Mazoue & Michael McNeil - New Stores

 Since 1998, the Society of St. Vincent de Paul Community Pharmacy has offered prescription medication free of charge to the underserved population in the New Orleans area - namely the homeless, indigent and elderly.
 These individuals are usually on a fixed income and in most cases, cannot afford needed medication prescribed by physicians.
 Due to Hurricane Katrina in 2005 and the economic recession that followed, the number of uninsured and working poor in the city has grown immensely.